COSC-499-W2025/capstone-project-team-10/logs/personal logs/Adam/ADAM_LOG.md

 As we await finalized M2 and M3 requirements I will be doing project planning and creating a guide for how we can move forward improving our app.

+Tickets and requirement adherence must be checked to ensure that we can move forward with milestone 2 and 3.
+I will be

+- Selecting Code to be rewritten and creating tickets for it
+- Creating Issues for new features and functionality that is needed in the backend
+- Creating Issues for Non-compliance
+- Creating Goals for GUI functionality (Outside of Course Requirements)

 Ticket: https://github.com/COSC-499-W2025/capstone-project-team-10/issues/164

 ## Additional Context